-Incoming traffic represents the traffic of an unprotected interface (such as the internet) to a protected interface (your local/internal network). traffic Define the profile to apply for outgoing traffic on the network via the SNS firewall.
+Profile for incoming traffic Define the profile to apply for incoming traffic on the network via the SNS firewall.
+Incoming traffic represents the traffic of an unprotected interface (such as the internet) to a protected interface (your local/internal network).
+Profile for outgoing traffic Define the profile to apply for outgoing traffic on the network via the SNS firewall.
 Outgoing traffic represents the traffic of a protected interface (such as the internet) to an unprotected interface.